jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Intended effects for investors
 (2) The intended effects for an investor in the multi-rate PIE are that— (a) the investor has no tax liability on income arising from proceeds for which the PIE has a tax liability, unless the investor has given the PIE a rate that is lower than the correct rate:
-  (b) the investor is liable for tax on any assessable income arising from proceeds for which the PIE has a tax liability:
+  (b) the investor is liable for tax on any assessable income arising from proceeds for which the PIE has no tax liability:
   (c) the investor receives on the investment in the PIE an economic return that the investor would receive after payment of tax liabilities if personally making investments similar to those made by the PIE in which they have an investor interest.

 **Entry rules**